ashwinvis/ashwinvis.github.io/src/content/repl-social-media.md

 share your thoughts into the platform, keep doing it.
 What is unique about REPL consoles is that **data is ephemeral**.
 What you type is not meant to last forever.

-Therefore I started by cleansing my digital data footprint.
+Therefore, I have started to cleanse my digital data footprint.
 I [deleted my Facebook account](https://deletefacebook.com) several months ago.
-Right now I deleting all my tweets[^tweets].
+Right now I am deleting all my tweets[^tweets].
 My reasons are more than privacy oriented.
 I do not want blood on my hands on a platform that have a proven impact on how people think, how they vote and do things.
 And these platforms profit from selling analytics, and manipulate users using algorithmic timelines and recommendations.
 I am therefore progressively transitioning to more ethical services.

-Unless you are in full control you have to be always to be cautious while entrusting some of your data with a third-party service.
+Unless you are in full control, you have to be always to be cautious while entrusting some of your data with a third-party service.
 Even if they are ethical now.
 I remember a time not so long ago, when I had a positive impression about Google and its "Don't be evil" tag line[^evil].
 I keep archives